ballerina-platform/nballerina/docs/subset03.md

 * the only function from `ballerina/io` that can be called is `println`
 * `println` only accepts a single argument (which is of type `any`)

 ## Notes

-* The syntax restricts where a `list-constructor-expr` can occur to contexts where a declared type applies, to avoid the need to infer a type for the constructed list.
+* The syntax restricts where a `list-constructor-expr` can occur so as to avoid the need to infer a type for the constructed list.

 ## Additions from subset 2